-- States that a juvenile court judge, in the event of a filed complaint alleging that a child is an abused, neglected, or dependent child, may order a school district board of education to release the grades, credits, and transcripts of that child to any district or school in which the child enrolls after the complaint is filed. - Prohibits school district boards from withholding the grades, credits, transcripts, or diploma of a student for nonpayment of fees for instructional materials if a complaint has been filed at any time alleging that the child is, or if that child has been adjudicated as, an abused, neglected, or dependent child. - Requires school districts to transfer such a student's grades, credits, or transcripts immediately upon a request from another school or school district in which the student enrolls or upon an order from a juvenile court judge.
+- States that a juvenile court judge, in the event of a filed complaint alleging that a child is an abused, neglected, or dependent child, may order a school district board of education to release the grades, credits, official transcripts, IEPs, and 504 plans of that child to any district or school in which the child enrolls after the complaint is filed. - Prohibits school district boards from withholding the grades, credits, official transcripts, IEPs, 504 plans, or diploma of a student for nonpayment of fees for instructional materials if a complaint has been filed at any time alleging that the child is, or if that child has been adjudicated as, an abused, neglected, or dependent child. - Requires school districts to transfer such a student's grades, credits, official transcripts, IEPs, or 504 plans immediately upon a request from another school or school district in which the student enrolls or upon an order from a juvenile court judge. - Permits a school district board to request from a juvenile court judge a copy of a child's custody or placement order if the board has been ordered to transfer that child's records. - Requires each school district board to annually report to the Department of Education the number of students for whom a transcript has been transferred and the amount of unpaid fees lost due to such records transfers.